-Projects in Contemporary Art (PICA) is an innovative art class at Riverdale Country School (NYC) that explores the potential of contemporary art to engage and inspire a high-school community.
-Developed by artist/educator Nicky Enright in 2010, it became the first studio course for high school students in contemporary art in the nation.
+Projects in Contemporary Art (PICA) is an innovative art class at Riverdale Country School (NYC) that strives to engage and inspire a community through contemporary art.

+Developed by artist/educator Nicky Enright in 2010, it is one of the first studio courses in contemporary art for high-school students in the nation.

-PICA projects are highly collaborative and entirely based on the particular concerns and reflections of the students in the class.
-They employ a wide range of creative strategies and materials, often working in public at the centrally-located PICA wall, or throughout the school.
-Students participate in all aspects of the work - concept, execution, project documentation, and written statements.
-PICA students become a tight-knit art collective, investigating the communal value of art while expressing themselves in original ways.
+PICA projects are highly collaborative and based on the concerns and reflections of the students in the class.
+They employ a wide range of creative strategies and materials, often working in public at the centrally-located PICA wall, or elsewhere on campus.
+Students participate in all aspects of the work, from concept and execution to documentation and art statements.

+PICA students become an art collective, exploring the communal value of art while expressing themselves in original ways.

-Projects 2010 - 2019 >
+Projects 2010 - 2020 >